ni/labview-icon-editor/README.md

-# Icon Editor for LabVIEW
+# Icon Editor for LabVIEW #

-This repo contains the source files and build tools for the LabVIEW icon editor.
+This repo contains the source files and automated build tools for the LabVIEW icon editor.
 You can use this code as a starting point for creating a custom icon editor.
 Refer to the [CONTRIBUTING](CONTRIBUTING.md) document for information about submitting changes for inclusion with future versions of LabVIEW.

-## Minimum Compatible LabVIEW Version
+## Compatible LabVIEW Versions

 LabVIEW source is saved in 21.0 (__LabVIEW 2021__) format.

-The packed project library has to be built on __LabVIEW 2021__, the VI Package can be be built for any version using the packed project library built on __LabVIEW 2021__
+Either LabVIEW 2021 or LabVIEW 2024 can be used to do development work.

+To build using the automated build process,  ensure you have LabVIEW 2021 *both 32 and 64 bits* installed, latest VIPM, and apply the dependencies located on *Tooling\deployment\Dependencies.vipc* to both LabVIEW versions.

-## Editing Guide ##
+## Editing Guide

 Because the icon editor is part of the LabVIEW development environment, you need to make changes to installed files before editing this project.
+There is an manual process, and an automated process made following it for ease of use.

+### Automated process

+Before following this process, create a backup of the following files and folder:
+   - \<LabVIEW\>\\resource\\plugins\\lv_icon.lvlibp
+   - \<LabVIEW\>\\vi.lib\\LabVIEW Icon API\\*

+After cloning the repo into a development location, and applying the dependencies located on *Tooling\deployment\Dependencies.vipc* to LabVIEW 2021 32 and 64 bits, follow this process to use the automation layer.

+1. Open Powershell in *Admin* mode and navigate to *.pipeline\scripts* from your github repo.
+2. Modify the following command to point to your github repo and run it: *.\DevelopmentMode.ps1 -RelativePath "C:\labview-icon-editor"*
+3. Open lv_icon_editor.lvproj in LabVIEW.
+4. The top-level VI is in the Project Explorer at __My Computer &#x00BB; resource/plugins &#x00BB; lv_icon.lvlib &#x00BB; lv_icon.vi__.

+### Manual process

 Complete the following steps to edit this project:
 1. Clone this repo into a development location (e.g., C:\dev).